oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 # Learn More

-I hope you enjoyed this post, and get a better understanding on Reactor Schedulers and on how to encapsulate blocking code the right way, to avoid freezing the event loop in your reactive java application.
-There are important Reactor topics that could not be covered in this post, like error handling, work stealing and `StepVerifier`.
+I hope you enjoyed this post, and get a better understanding of Reactor Schedulers and on how to encapsulate blocking code the right way, to avoid freezing the event loop in your reactive java application.
+There are important Reactor topics that could not be covered in this post, like error handling, work-stealing and `StepVerifier`.
 To continue learning, check out the links below:

 - [Avoiding Reactor Meltdown](https://www.youtube.com/watch?v=xCu73WVg8Ps)
 - [Secure Reactive Microservices with Spring Cloud Gateway](https://developer.okta.com/blog/2019/08/28/reactive-microservices-spring-cloud-gateway)